 What does it cost you?
 Suggestive selling is where the profit is.
 The first item pays for your overhead and the second item is what the employee adds that the customer either needs or didn’t know they needed.

-To truly deliver an exceptional experience requires the focus to stay squarely on the person who drove in the rain, the snow, the heat, past your competitors, to find a parking place and walk into your store.
+Delivering an exceptional experience requires the focus to stay squarely on the person who drove in the rain, the snow, the heat, past your competitors, to find a parking place and walk in through your door.

 Blow that and the customers you have now, or any new ones you might have acquired will either stay home and order online or shop from a competitor - anyone but you.